-A standard feature in the kitchen area may be the hidden leaf dinette table.
-This table style allows for additional table top room to be added when desired.
-Two fixed chairs and two folding chairs accompany this table.
+Standard in the kitchen area you will find a dinette table with a Corian insert and four chairs.
 The chair seats and backs are designed with a coordinating upholstery fabric to match your decor.

 One popular option in this unit is the built-in dinette booth.
 The built-in dinette would be installed in place of the hidden leaf dinette table and chairs.
 The dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
 The sleeping area is made by lowering the table top and arranging the cushions.